Our Student Services staff embodies the college's mission: to make a positive difference in people's lives every day.

 There are popular locations on each campus where students gather in their leisure time for socializing and relaxation.

 The residential campus at Perkinston has other recreational facilities including a modern student center where pool, Ping-Pong, card games and TV are available.
-Tennis courts and swimming pools are available at the JD and JC campuses.
+Tennis courts are available at the PC, JD and JC campuses.
+Swimming pools are also available at the JD and JC campuses.

 Student Government Association